Extra Virgin Olive Oil And Longevity

 Healthy Living Using Olive Oil

-Does eating extra virgin olive oil mean you’ll live longer?
-The British Heart Foundation examine the evidence.
+Does extra virgin olive oil help you live longer?
+We examine the evidence.

 There are so many reasons why people choose extra virgin olive oil like Morocco Gold over other types of oils.
 Whether this as part of a healthy diet, for its delicious taste or extra virgin oil because of its now well-researched and documented health benefits.